AllenNeuralDynamics/ficus/README.md

 - namespace: abstract identifier to group configuration files with (ex. stagewidget, waterlog, open-ephys, etc)
 - hostnames: identifier for a specific computer (ex. w10dt100450, SAKUMA, etc)
+- subject_id: identifier for a specific subject (ex.
+614173, etc)

 Below is the directory structure in which config files are stored in zookeeper